ikziraffad/ikziraffad/README.md

 # Greetings!
 I'm Daffa 👋

-Currently a 5th semester student in Bina Nusantara University majoring in Computer Science , streaming in Intelligence System.
+Currently a Final year student in Bina Nusantara University majoring in Computer Science , streaming in Intelligence System.
 Seeking for new and exciting knowledge!!

 - 📫 Reach me by email: daffarizki909@gmail.com
 - 🖥 Check my organization experience and part time experience at my [linkedIn](https://www.linkedin.com/in/dafrily27/)